certusone/kb/docs/_sources/validator_ha.rst.txt

 Active-Standby Validator
 ========================

-The next obvious step after a single-node validator is an active-standby setup with manually promoted slaves.
+The next obvious step following a single-node validator is an active-standby setup with manually promoted slaves.
 If the active node dies, a sysadmin gets paged, ensures the active node is actually dead, and then manually promotes the standby node.
 You would be surprised how many large SaaS businesses rely on a single beefy MySQL or Postgres server with manual failover!

-Both nodes would be identically configured, with the same validator key and moniker.
+Both nodes would be identically configured, with the same validator key, mnode key and moniker.

 This requires an on-call rotation with very low response times, which is expensive - you're basically paying someone to sit at home all week, ready to react within minutes (most companies